Lay31415/bmtiming/README.md

 ## Known Issues

 * Sometimes an input occurs in the middle of nothing during autoplay.
 It seems that there are residual invisible notes in memory, and there is no way to deal with them.

+## How to Install

+1. Deploy the bmtiming folder in the MAME plugin folder.
+2. Activate the bmtiming plugin in the MAME configuration.
+3. Activate the required features from the plugin settings menu while the game is running.